cbib/MICADo/README.md

 ## SNP input example

-Use http://www.snp-nexus.org/ to generate a refseq TXT file for known SNPs containing SNP position on reference gene/transcript.
+Use http://www.snp-nexus.org/ to generate a refseq TXT file for known SNPs containing SNP description on reference transcript.

 Then use /bin/make_SNP_file.py to construct the final TSV file (example for the NM_004119 transcript of FLT3 gene):